Ayn Rand “Objectivism” awards

 - Plow through everyone who’s trying to get off the elevator, train, bus, etc., in their hurry to get on.

-- Wait until they are at the metal detector to fish around in their five pockets, slowly removing items one at a time and holding up everyone who’s behind them.
-Additional points for those who go through this ritual every day at their workplace security’s checkpoint as though they’ve never had to empty their pockets before and as though they’ve never held everyone else up before.
+- Wait until they are at the metal detector to fish around in each pocket, removing items one at a time.
+Extra points for those who go through this ritual every day at their workplace security’s checkpoint.

 - Are the first to sit at the movies and take the row’s outside seats, ensuring a dozen people will have to crawl and trip over them.